 Luke Gitonga, Duncan Nduati, Rosemary Kinya, Hillary Rono, Daniel Malului, Jones Mwang'ombe, Kusi Obodum, Daniel Simiyu, Timothy Ayemba, Agustinus Mangun, Daniel Owusu, Abdul-rahim Abdulai, Belinda Serwaa, Beatrice Mirekua, Asante Dennis, Roy Rotich, Osman Bashiru, Soninah Kibaara, Evans Mose, Kolawole Funmi, Okeoma Uzoma, Josino Gab, Kofi Agbovorhia, Isaiah Obisike and Stanley Langat like this.

 Dec 21, 2018

 Hello Julia, hope all is well with you.
 The idea of not paying back the credit risk might be ohk, but I believe for some amount of loan taken the credit risk seems high and makes the overall money received not sufficient enough per the borrowers request.
 It would be good if you could range the credit risk better as compared to the existing structure.
 Thank you

-John Macharia, Geoffrey Nyankiri, Evalyn Maina, Felix Kalinda, Abdul-rahim Abdulai, Sampson Atchoe, Frank Klutse, Okeoma Uzoma, Michael Uzolisa, Aderemi James and Bonsu George like this.
+John Macharia, Geoffrey Nyankiri, Ruth James, Evalyn Maina, Kusi Obodum, Micah Wambugu, Felix Kalinda, Abdul-rahim Abdulai, Sampson Atchoe, Frank Klutse, Okeoma Uzoma, Michael Uzolisa, Aderemi James, Bonsu George, Kofi Agbovorhia, Constridah Siamaundu and Samuel Appiah like this.

 Also base on the given information how do make a request for a refund on my previous credit risk dated before the initiation of this policy.